jonthysell/UHPSampleCode/engines/cpp/README.md

 ## Requirements ##

-This sample requires Cmake >= 3.17 and a standard C++ build environment.
+This sample requires CMake >= 3.16 and a standard C++ build environment.

 ## Build ##